openmultiplayer/web/docs/scripting/functions/Is3DTextLabelStreamedIn.md

 ---
 title: Is3DTextLabelStreamedIn
-description: Checks if an 3D text label is streamed in for a player.
+description: Checks if a 3D text label is streamed in for a player.
 tags: ["3dtextlabel"]
 ---